The Difference Between Simplified and Traditional Chinese

 What Is Simplified Chinese?

 Simplified Chinese is exactly that – a simplified version of traditional Chinese characters.
-The government of the People's Republic of China on Mainland China introduced this character set in the 1950s.
+The government of the People's Republic of China in Mainland China introduced this character set in the 1950s.
 Today, it is used in China, Malaysia and Singapore.
 Quite simply, many characters have fewer strokes than they used to, making them easier to learn.
 Some of those that were already fairly simple were left unchanged.

-The introduction of simplified Chinese provided language learners not only with characters that were easier to write, but with significantly fewer of them in total.
+The introduction of simplified Chinese provided language learners not only with characters that were easier to write but with significantly fewer of them in total.
 If, for example, traditional Chinese contained two or more words with the same pronunciation but with different meanings (think ‘there’, ‘their’ and ‘they’re’ for an English example of this), the simplified version would use a single character for all of the words, rather than one for each (as was the case with traditional Chinese).

 Interestingly, the Chinese government remains officially committed to further simplification of the language.
 As part of this, a second set of simplifications was launched in 1977.
 However, the resulting confusion and unpopularity of the new simplifications saw the government eventually withdraw them, nearly a decade later.